AguaClara/Fluoride-Auto/FluorideReportSp18.md

   Consider pdfing the report for the next submission so that I can read the equations easier.
   </div>

   The height differences necessary to create the desired flow rates through the reactor have been calculated, however other constraints, like horizontal distance and orientation are largely undecided.
 Since these variables will negligibly affect the flow rate through the reactor, they can be altered for the most convenient setup.
 The tubing from the PACl stock was chosen to be .03" in diameter and .18m in length to generate the necessary major head loss and result in the concentration of PACl desired in the reactor.
+See the manual for these equations in python.
 With these specifications the team can generate the following range of concentrations of PACl for experimentation:

   $$ .00475 \frac {mL}{s}, .0095 \frac{mL}{s}, .019 \frac{mL}{s}, .038 \frac {mL}{s} $$

   <div class="alert alert-block alert-danger">
   Consider a table summarizing all of your findings/design parameters.
 Good job justifiying them with equations and limitations

-  Tell readers to look at your manual for these equations written up in python!
+  Tell readers to look at your manual for these equations written up in python! -addressed
   </div>

 #### Materials